scala/docs.scala-lang/overviews/quasiquotes/definition-details.md

           a.$plus(b)
         }

-   Otherwise if a regular unquoting is used, the definitions will be nested in a block that will make them invisible in the scope where they are meant to be used:
+   Otherwise, if a regular unquoting is used, the definitions will be nested in a block that will make them invisible in the scope where they are meant to be used:

         scala> val wrongtupsum = q"$patdef; a + b"